homepage

 Piazza San Marco, 8

-During Milan Design Week 2026, Belgian furniture brand Bieke Casteleyn presents its new collection within In Clover.
-An Immersive Landscape of Softness, an immersive installation created in collaboration with rug brand JOV.
+Belgian furniture brand Bieke Casteleyn presents its new collection within In Clover.
+An Immersive Landscape of Softness, an installation created in collaboration with rug brand JOV.
 At the heart of the project is the organic clover shape, a signature element of the brand’s language and the basis for a family of furniture including a dining table, coffee table, mirrors, and occasional pieces, characterized by soft geometries and sculptural volumes.
-The space is defined by a careful dialogue between form and material: cement stucco, high-gloss lacquer, maple and afrormosia wood, suede leather, and marble create a warm and sophisticated atmosphere.
-In conversation with JOV’s textile surfaces, the collection composes a coherent and immersive environment, reflecting contemporary Belgian design with meticulous attention to craftsmanship and detail.
+The space is defined by a dialogue between form and material: cement stucco, high-gloss lacquer, maple and afrormosia wood, suede leather, and marble create a warm and sophisticated atmosphere.
+In conversation with JOV’s textile surfaces, the collection composes a coherent environment, reflecting contemporary Belgian design with meticulous attention to craftsmanship and detail.

 'SHARED MATTER'